Spyderisk/domain-network/README.md

 Network paths are then inferred as collections of 'segments' (hence the name for a gateway routing table asset - a 'path' is made up of 'segments').
 Process-process communication is  inferred to use any available path, and thus is the potential exposure of communicated data determined.

+There is a known issue (#6) affecting network connectivity via gateway hosts.

 ### Virtualisation

 Virtual hosts are included in the model.
 These must be provisioned by some other host, but can be stacked (so a physical host provisions a virtual host that provisions another virtual host).
 Threats represent the propagation of certain threat effects up and down the stack, e.g., by transferring overload downwards, and loss of availability upwards.